-5.9 As at 2018, Inverclyde does not have any Air Quality Management Areas.
+5.9 As at 2018, Invercive does not have any Air Quality Management Areas or an air pollution reduction strategy.
 It does have busy transport corridors that can occasionally be congested where air quality is monitored.
 Some developments can directly affect air quality or change travel patterns in such a way that air quality is affected.
 In these instances the Council will expect an Air Quality Assessment to be undertaken and mitigation measures to be implemented.